Device-Independent Quantum Key Distribution with Random Key Basis: Results and Discussion

 When the secret key is only generated from a single measurement, like in the original DIQKD protocol, Eve's attacks are basically limited only by the observed CHSH violation and thus the monogamy of entanglement~\cite{HorodeckiRMP}.
 Eve, however, knows which measurement is used for key generation and hence can optimise her attack accordingly.
 On the other hand, if the secret key is generated from a random choice of two possible measurements, Eve faces an additional difficulty.
 Namely, in order to achieve a CHSH violation, the two measurements cannot be the same, and it is known~\cite{pironio} that for CHSH-based protocols, different measurements can give Eve different amounts of side-information; note that this is not the case for BB84 and six-state QKD protocols.
 Therefore, at least one of the measurements will not be the one that maximises Eve's side-information, giving an advantage over protocols based only on one key-generating measurement (Eve cannot tailor her attack to the measurement in each round individually, since she does not know beforehand which measurement will be chosen).

-In the following, we quantify the security of the protocol using the asymptotic secret key rate, $K_\infty$, assuming collective attacks (the generalisation to general attacks is discussed below).
-This quantity is the ratio of the extractable secret key length to the total number of measurement rounds, $N$, where $N \rightarrow \infty$.
-In the asymptotic limit, we may also take $q \rightarrow 1$, which maximises the so-called \emph{sifting factor} and get
+In the following, we first quantify the security of the protocol using the asymptotic secret key rate, $K_\infty$.
+This quantity is the ratio of the extractable secret key length to the total number of measurement rounds $N$, where $N \rightarrow \infty$.
+In the asymptotic limit, we may also take $q \rightarrow 1$, which maximises the so-called sifting factor~\cite{Lo2005} and get

 where $p_{s}:=p^2+(1-p)^2$ is the probability of having matching key bases, and $r_\infty$ is the secret fraction~\cite{scarani2009security}.
 The latter is given in terms of entropic quantities and reads